 Founded in 1976 by Steve Fox and others, the Iowa City Zen Center is located at 1025 Fairchild Street in the historic Goosetown neighborhood of Iowa City.
 Here is a location map & contact information.
 The Zen Center has a Schedule for zazen (sitting meditation) as well as classes and special events.
 All are welcome to attend and there is no charge, though donations are gratefully accepted.

-Please note that Resources for practice at home are available under that tab in this website’s header above.
-These include information on the arrangement and use of a home altar.
-Also given through links are texts of several Sutras, Ekos, Chants, and Verses.
-The Dai Hai Shin Dharani is given there, as are the Kanzeon related to intentions toward the ailing (including ourselves) and instructions for the Idaten, a service said at the entry altars of a place of practice to invoke the intention that it should remain free from harm.
-We have begun using the online platform “Zoom” as a medium for teaching and some services.
+Please see below for details of online sittings.
+Resources for practice at home are available under the Resource tab in this website’s header above.
+These include information on the arrangement and use of a home altar, texts of several Sutras, Ekos, Chants, and Verses.
+The Dai Hai Shin Dharani, the Kanzeon (related to intentions toward the ailing, including ourselves) and instructions for the Idaten, a service said at the entry altars of a place of practice, are all included.

 Dear Friends and Sangha members of the Iowa City Zen Center,

-Dainei is now hosting a Zoom meeting at 9 AM on Sundays to include Zazen for 30 minutes, then the Metta Sutra and Eko, to recreate remotely much of the Sunday Morning sitting.
-Other Sutras are added as appropriate.
+Sunday mornings at 9:00 AM CDT Dainei is now hosting a Zoom meeting including Zazen for 40 minutes, then the Metta Sutra and Eko, to recreate remotely much of the Sunday Morning sitting.
+Please check in about 10 minutes before 9:00 AM to allow us to settle before sitting.

-If you wish to participate in any of these Zoom meetings, please contact Dainei by phone or text, or email her.
-If the latter, please include a copy to email@example.com, as we plan to be backup for distribution of the meeting invitations to the group Class or Services.These will come as emails with a link to click on that leads to Zoom.
+If you wish to participate in any of these Zoom meetings, please contact Dainei by phone or text or email her.
+If you email, please include a copy to firstname.lastname@example.org, since we distribute meeting invitations to the group Class or any Services you may wish to add to your practice.
+Invitations will come as emails citing a Zoom room address and soon also a required password.

 Dainei can be reached at: